 “I think it’s a bunch of bullcrap,” the turtle in red objected as he got in my face.
 “There’s no way dat dis chick’s a detective.”
-As he talked, he had the Brooklyn accent.
+As he talked, he had quite the New York influence as he spoke with a Brooklyn accent.

 I remained unfazed.
 “Oh, really?
-Who do you think I am, an FBI or CIA agent?
-If I’d explain it either way, you would have to be killed.”
+Who do you think I am, an agent of the government?
+If I’d explain it as such, you would have to be killed.”

 “Oh, I’m sooo scared.”

 “It’s a little more than obvious that you have anger issues.
 If I’m not mistaken, you have quite a temper that could very easily make you violent, like the Tasmanian Devil on an energy drink.
 But of course, it would be unintentional if a friend or family member was caught in that kind of fire.
 You may act all tough, but I know that you have a bit of a soft spot – er, soft shell in this case.”

 The red-banded turtle remained silent a minute before growling and turning away in defeat.
 I smirked in satisfaction.
 Works every time.

 “Aw man, bro,” said the orange-banded turtle, “you totally got owned by a girl!”

 “My sons, what is going on in here?”